lokraszewski/timeout/README.md

 # timeout
-A cross platform header only C++ timeout timer implemenation.
+A cross platform header only C++ timeout timer implementation.
 Two modes of operations are supported:
 * Single shot callback
 * Repeat callback

 # Requirements
 * cmake
 * conan
     - spdlog (used in examples)
     - catch2 (tests)